-- A. Licensed providers shall be eligible for up to five (5) full days of substitute coverage, paid for by the State, for the family home provider or program staff through the State-administered substitute pool in each year of this Agreement.
-Coverage through the substitute pool may be requested for any activity, including but not limited to professional development days, participating in Early Achievers activities, sick leave, holidays and personal time off.
-Use of these days is subject to the availability of substitutes in the pool.
-The State will make every effort to ensure the availability of substitutes statewide. - B. Licensed providers will have access to the substitute pool for additional days not paid by the State, for the purpose of keeping their child care facilities open.
+- A. The State shall provide substitute coverage for family home providers or program staff through the State-administered substitute pool.
+For each year of this Agreement, licensed providers will be eligible for a minimum of five (5) full days of substitute coverage.
+After the first quarter, data will be reviewed by the State and the Union, and the parties may discuss options for increasing the number of days available per licensed provider within the available budget. - B. Licensed providers will have access to the substitute pool for additional days not paid by the State, for the purpose of keeping their child care facilities open.
 The State will determine the most efficient way for providers to pay for the usage of substitutes and will review and discuss the plan with the Union.